itsjamiefhill/infra-ds923p-devops/docs/storage-configuration.md

 - Accelerates frequently accessed data
 - Particularly beneficial for high_performance storage class

+## Platform Implementation Notes

+### Synology Nomad Implementation

+The Synology implementation of Nomad differs from standard Nomad in several ways:

+1. **Volume Plugin Support**: Synology Nomad does not support the standard Nomad volume plugins or the `host` volume type used in the `nomad volume create` command.

+2. **Docker Integration**: Volume persistence must be handled through Docker's volume mount system rather than Nomad's volume system.

+3. **Directory Mapping**: The platform still creates all the necessary directories as described in this document, but they are mounted directly in job definitions rather than registered with Nomad.

+The scripts have been adapted to detect this environment difference and adjust accordingly.
+If you see a `VOLUME_README.md` file in your config directory, this indicates that your environment is using the alternative approach.

 ## Storage Classes

 The platform uses logical storage classes to organize data based on access patterns and performance requirements: